 It’s important to make sure that you are taking care of dead frets for a number of reasons.
 Firstly, it’s to make sure your guitar can do what it does best, play notes!
 However, that’s not the only reason.

-Take dead frets not as a minor inconvenience, but as a sign that something could be wrong with your guitar, and you should try to fix it before it can’t be at all.
+Take dead frets, not as a minor inconvenience.
+But as a sign that something could be wrong with your guitar, you should try to fix it before it can’t be at all.